amplab/training/ampcamp/getting-started.md

 # Getting Started With Your USB Stick

-You should have a USB stick containing training material.
+You should have received a USB stick containing training material.
 If you do not have one, please ask a TA.

 ## Quick Start